sauladalibor/xaml-docs/controls/radgridview/columns/frozen-columns.md

 ## Freezing Columns

-You can freeze your columns programmatic using the __FrozenColumnCount__ property of the __RadGridView__ control.
+You can freeze columns programmatically using the __FrozenColumnCount__ property of the __RadGridView__ control.
 The property is numeric and you have to set it to the number of columns you wish to freeze.

 In this sample, the first two columns are frozen starting from left to right.